HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 2. Outreach and scheduling

-Tenzo contacts the candidate via the configured channels and handles scheduling, rescheduling, reminders, and no show recovery.
-Tenzo supports complex scheduling patterns for multi-site teams and role families.
+Tenzo AI contacts the candidate via the configured channels and handles scheduling, rescheduling, reminders, and no show recovery.
+Tenzo AI supports complex scheduling patterns for multi-site teams and role families.

 3. Structured voice interview

-Tenzo runs a short screening conversation designed around the role and rubric.
+Tenzo AI runs a short screening conversation designed around the role and rubric.

 4. Scoring and artifacts